 Hey Dave – You’ve been writing about promoting.
-I’m on Facebook, Twitter, LinkedIn and YouTube.
-How do I get talent bookers to look at my video?
+I’m on Facebook, Twitter, LinkedIn, and YouTube.
+How do I get bookers to look at my video?
 I send emails but don’t hear back and don’t know if they’re watching.
 Thanks – D.M.

-Hey D.M. – As you probably know from following these ramblings I post online, to get bookings you have to treat it like a business.
-BUT I’ve also learned from personal experience that it’s like a game and you have to play it.
+Hey D.M. – As you probably know from following these ramblings I post online, to get bookings you must treat it like a business.
+BUT I’ve also learned from personal experience that it’s like a game and you must play it.
 If I had to describe the booking game, I’d call it a cross between Tag and Hide and go Seek.

 Let me explain…

 Sometimes you need to break down and make a phone call.
 When you don’t have access to a talent booker’s personal messaging; emails, snail mail and online networking are not the only other resorts.
 Sometimes you need do it the old-fashion way by picking up the phone and start talking.

 If you get a booker or agent on the line – that’s great!
 Use some of the concepts I’ve shared in past articles about using a conversational hook (short – just as an icebreaker) while being professional AND personable.
 Remember, you’re making a business call, but at the same time you’re in the entertainment biz and not an insurance agent or tax collector.

 Then ask if they’ve received your email and if they’ve watched your video.